vially/flust/CONTRIBUTING.md

-# Contributing guideline to flutter-rs
+# Contributing guideline to Flust

-Thank you for your interest in contributing to flutter-rs!
+Thank you for your interest in contributing to Flust!
 We have many areas that could use some help.

 - Reporting and fixing platform specific bugs.